IT: tromba – FR: trompette – GER: Trompete

 FIGURE 4.6 Trumpet line for trumpets in f: Dvorak, Symphony No.9, allegro con fuoco, measures 18-25, in octaves

 The cornet is similar to the trumpet, mellower in sound, and usually pitched in Bb with the same range and capabilities.
 Traditionally having a conical bore, modern cornets are growing more similar in shape to the trumpet, with a larger bore and a more flared bell.
 They are a mainstay in military and concert bands.

 The flugelhorn has a conical bore and darker sound but is similar to the trumpet in range and capabilities.
 The lower register is fuller and more similar in timbre to the horn than the trumpet.

 These are the smallest and largest members of the family, respectively.
 Pitched in a variety of keys, they are used for special effects and for extremes of range.
 Many Baroque trumpet parts require the higher range of the piccolo trumpet.

-This was the standard nineteenth-century orchestral instrument, often used with adjustable tubing.
+This was the standard 19th century orchestral instrument, often used with adjustable tubing.
 It was employed regularly by Tchaikovsky, Mahler, and Richard Strauss.